in ,

 • Add quince to meat stew or roast with poultry.

-• Stuff quince halves with spiced ground meat mixes.
+• Stuff quince halves with spiced ground meat mix.

 • Quince cooked with sugar and cooled will form a firm gel called quince cheese or quince paste that can be sliced.

-Quince facts and trivia.
-The quince is one of the world’s oldest fruits and native to modern-day Iran.
+The quince is one of the world’s oldest fruits and is native to modern-day Iran.
 Some say the quince was Eve’s forbidden fruit in the Garden of Eden.

 Quince is used for baking and making preserves because of its high pectin level.
 Pectin is a mucilaginous substance that acts as a thickening agent.
 The word marmalade comes from the Portuguese word marmelad which means “quince jam”.